balexbyrd/sense-oObject/README.md

 MIT

-Free to use but keep me on your Christmas list.
+Free to use but keep me on your Christmas list :D